Will mail be delivered the day after New Year’s Day? - NewsBreak

 With New Year’s Day falling on Sunday, all post office locations will close on Monday, Jan.
 2, in observance of the federal holiday, the U.S. Postal Service said in a news release.
 Mail carriers will not deliver to residences or businesses on Monday unless a letter or package is deemed “Priority Mail Express” for an additional fee.

 The Postal Service said its more than 34,000 locations will reopen and mail delivery will resume on Tuesday, Jan.
-3.Youngstown sees new ambulance provider
+3.Springboro High School going temporarily remote after broken sprinkler pipe

 In addition to New Year’s Day, the USPS will observe the following holidays in 2023: